 And while most often you have to keep exposing them, some words don’t take long to learn at all.
 (I bet you’ve noticed this when you accidentally sad a four letter word)

 So use an adult voice and grown-up words, for the most part.
-(Because who can resist repeating some of the cute things they say??)

-3. Narrate activities!
+3. Narrate Activities

 Though I have already been subconsciously doing it, understanding narrating was a new thing for me when I had my second baby.
 I first heard about it from Janet Lansbury, who touts the benefits of “sportscasting”.